Vintage Tobacciana Accessories

 Between the Acts Little Cigars Tin Box.
 These came with 10 little cigars, and came with different advertising inside the box.
 They also came blank inside.
 This one still has the paper inside, to help keep the cigars fresh.
 3 1/2" x 3".

-Wait... one last cigar tin below.
+Wait... one more tin, make it two more cigar tins.
 This is why it's hard to stop collecting!
-Always something else to add, or we find a matching pair.
-That's why we can't say, we ever done adding to our collections!
+Always something else to add, or we find a matching pair of something.
+That's why we can't say, we're ever done adding to our collections!

 Another Between the Acts Little Cigars tin.
 This one has the blue stamp seal that has the date of, the 1926 series printed on it.
 Also has the letters T-H-H on the right bottom, and a few other different markings on the tin cover.
 Another way to date these.
 Plus, the paper inside of 2 men smoking a cigar on the paper that covers the cigars.
 I'm sure there's others out there I haven't seen?